jax-ml/jax/jax/experimental/jax2tf/README.md

 Flax models and their use with TensorFlow Hub and Keras, are described in the [examples directory](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/examples/README.md).

+For details on saving a batch-polymorphic SavedModel see [below](#shape-polymorphic-conversion).

 See also some internal ongoing design discussions at `go/jax2tf-doc`.

 ## Usage: converting basic functions.